xv/ICSharpCode.TextEditor-Lexers/README.md

     fsmProvider = new FileSyntaxModeProvider(synDir);
     // attach to the text editor
     HighlightingManager.Manager.AddSyntaxModeFileProvider(fsmProvider);
-    // activate the highlighting, use the name from the SyntaxDefinition node TextEditorControl.SetHighlighting("YourHighlighting");
+    // activate the highlighting, use the name from the SyntaxDefinition node in the .xshd file TextEditorControl.SetHighlighting("YourHighlighting");
 } else {
 	MessageBox.Show("Directory was not found", "Not Found", MessageBoxButtons.OK, MessageBoxIcon.Exclamation);